MENOPAUSE SKINCARE TIPS TO COMBAT DRYNESS & BOOST COLLAGEN

 Oestrogen also plays a major role in skin health.
 In the face of changes to other organs, skin and aesthetic concerns may seem frivolous – but the changes in skin are the most visible, and it can be difficult to come to terms with these changes in our visible appearance, affecting self-esteem and quality of life.

-• Protect skin from aging by acting as natural antioxidants to reduce the oxidative stress that results from chronic sun exposure and normal cellular aging processes (‘photoaging’ is the rough, dry, deeply wrinkled, saggy skin with uneven texture and tone that results from chronic sun exposure – more about that here)Not skin specific – but oestrogen also stimulates the hair follicle for hair growth so female pattern hair loss (‘androgenetic alopecia’) is also an issue that can start in perimenopause
+• Acts as an antioxidant, protecting against oxidative stress from sun exposure (‘photoaging’ is the rough, dry, deeply wrinkled, saggy skin with uneven texture and tone that results from chronic sun exposure – more about that here)

 As women start their menopause transition in their 40s, reduced circulating oestrogen means there is less of it to bind skin receptors, leading to changes in the skin’s function and appearance.
 These changes are more obvious in facial skin as cells in this area has more oestrogen receptors than other areas of the body.
 As you will see, these are not just ‘appearance based’ concerns, but issues of skin health and function.